fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; A gentle mist cloaks the soaring heights of the…

 Another common question is about how you take your coffee.
 Some coffees stand up well with milk while with others, the milk completely masks the coffee’s flavor.

 If at all possible, invest in a good burr grinder and buy whole bean coffee.
 Coffee loses freshness quickly after being ground.
-All of these subscriptions offer whole bean coffee, while some only offer the whole bean.
+All of these subscriptions offer coffee beans Pre-Ground and Whole, while some only offer the whole bean.

 But what if you really want pre-ground coffee?
 Some coffee subscription services offer one pre-ground option that is suitable for a drip coffee maker.
 Others will offer a variety, allowing for espresso, French press, or pour-over coffee.
 You’ll want to make sure you can get a grind that is suited to your brewing method.